 gampr, not gladiator

-Many gladiator dog breeders advertise and sell their puppies as "pure Armenian Gamprs," to buyers in Armenia and in the U.S., who unknowingly trust them at their word.
-Even widely known breeders, who were once trustworthy, have not been excluded from the economic pressure of making a sale (to support their family) and have knowingly sent mixed, improperly bred dogs to the U.S. Some honest, not bred to dogfight, owners and/or breeders do have nice Armenian Gamprs, but also own just as many, if not more, gladiator dogs and may not know the difference themselves.
-As the buyer, knowing the difference is key.
+Many gladiator dog breeders advertise and sell their puppies as "pure Armenian Gamprs" to buyers in Armenia and the U.S., who unknowingly trust them at their word.
+Even widely known breeders, who were once trustworthy, have not been excluded from the economic pressure of making a sale and have knowingly sent mixed, improperly bred dogs to the U.S. Some honest owners and breeders do have nice Armenian Gamprs, but typically own just as many, if not more, gladiator dogs and may not know the difference themselves.
+As the buyer, knowing the difference is critical.

-On average, the gladiators are larger, heavier and wider.
+On average, the gladiators are larger, heavier, and wider.
 Their large size requires more food and prevents the required endurance needed, during long treks in the summer heat, following flocks between pastures.
 Heavier bodies put more strain on their joints.
-Thicker bodies retain more heat while moving and wider bodies prevent the efficient, single-tracking pace of the endurance dogs on long marches.
-They tend to have genetic structural faults that would not be normal among the native landraces such as splayed feet, straight knees, bad hips, uneven bite, bad elbows, cow hocks, and ectropion eyelids.
+Thicker bodies retain more heat while moving, and wider bodies prevent the efficient, single-tracking pace of endurance dogs on long marches.

 A fighting dog kennel in Yerevan, housing over 80 dogs.
 One was Armenian Gampr, but all others are mixes, (as in this photo) from different countries

 Mentally, gladiator dogs also have less self-control and wisdom during confrontations.
-A flock guardian pack is mostly males, with one or two females, who are regularly in estrus.
-This requires a balanced pack of males, who have self control, and do not initiate fights unnecessarily.
-The gladiators, having been housed individually and selectively bred for a quick desire to fight, are not able to reliably control themselves in a pack of males, and don't focus on guarding the flock.
+A flock guardian pack is mostly males, with one or two females; This requires a balanced pack of males, who have self-control, and do not initiate fights unnecessarily.
+The gladiators, having been housed individually and selectively bred for a quick desire to fight, cannot reliably control themselves in a pack of males and don't focus on guarding the flock.
 This is not the natural behavior of a livestock guardian dog.

-Considering the intentional breeding to create the Eurasian gladiator dog; it is clear that they are not beneficial to our farms, ranches or homes and are possibly unpredictable around their owners, children, and other animals.
-They are less likely to care for livestock, since many generations have been bred from dogs that have no regard for boundaries, lack polite behavior, have difficulty analyzing a situation before reacting or caring to act appropriately among a flock.
+Considering the intentional breeding to create the Eurasian gladiator dog, it is clear that they are not beneficial to our farms, ranches, or homes and can be highly unpredictable around their owners, children, and other animals.
+They are less likely to care for livestock since many generations have been bred from dogs with no regard for boundaries, lack polite behavior, and have difficulty analyzing a situation before reacting or caring to act appropriately among a flock.
 This is not desirable guardian behavior.

-If you are looking to purchase a Gampr and need help correctly identifying a dog; feel free to contact us and we will be happy to forward you on to landrace Gampr dogs in the US, Canada and Armenia.
+If you want to purchase a Gampr and need help correctly identifying a dog, feel free to contact us, and we will be happy to help with breed identification or forward you to landrace Gampr dogs in the US, Canada, and Armenia.